Hoodoo (spirituality): Rootwork and healing

 During slavery, some enslaved African Americans served as community doctors for Black people and whites, despite many white Americans being cautious of Black doctors because some enslaved Africans poisoned enslavers.
 Enslaved Africans found herbal cures for animal poisons and diseases that helped both Black and white Americans during slavery.
 For example, African traditional medicine proved beneficial during a smallpox outbreak in the colony of Boston, Massachusetts.
 An enslaved African named Onesimus was held in bondage by Cotton Mather, a Puritan minister in the colony.
 Several smallpox outbreaks had plagued Boston since the 1690s.
 Onesimus "introduced the practice of inoculation to colonial Boston", which helped reduce the spread of smallpox in the colony.
 Onesimus told Mather that when he was in Africa, Africans performed vaccinations to reduce the spread of diseases in their societies.
 An enslaved man was given his freedom when he discovered a cure for a snake bite using herbal medicines.
 Enslaved Jane Minor was emancipated because of her medical expertise during an 1825 fever epidemic in Virginia and eventually ran her own hospital, using her earnings to free at least 16 slaves.

 Enslaved African Americans most often treated medical problems themselves using the herbal knowledge they brought with them from Africa, as well as some herbal knowledge learned from regional Native Americans.
 Many enslavers lacked the knowledge to treat medical conditions, while some did not care.
 Laws passed preventing enslaved African Americans from providing medical care for themselves further exacerbated this problem.
-Enlavers passed preventative medical laws because they feared enslaved people would poison them with herbal knowledge.
+Enslavers passed preventative medical laws because they feared enslaved people would poison them with herbal knowledge.
 In 1748, Virginia passed a law to prevent African Americans from administering medicines, because white Americans feared Black folk practitioners would poison them.
 However, some white Americans in Virginia continued to rely on African American herbal doctors because their cures were better than the white doctors'.
 In addition, in 1749 in South Carolina the General Assembly passed a law prohibiting enslaved people from practicing medicine or dispensing medication, punishable by death.
-Enlavers feared a possible slave revolt and being poisoned by enslaved people, so much so that white Americans refused to allow enslaved African Americans medical knowledge.
+Enslavers feared a possible slave revolt and being poisoned by enslaved people, so much so that white Americans refused to allow enslaved African Americans medical knowledge.
 Many of the medicines used by white Americans were chemical, while African Americans used natural herbs and roots and made them into teas.